dommccarty/app-phone-validation/README.md

 # app-phone-validation

-This library shows you how to use Twilio to validate a phone number that a user enters into your app, for both iPhone and Android.
+This library lets you use Twilio to validate phone numbers that users enter into your app, for both iPhone and Android.

 Your app first posts to ```validate_phone_number_1.php```, which sets everything up including sending the SMS.
 Then after your user opens the app by clicking on the validation link, post to ```validate_phone_number_2.php```.